sorsaffari/benchmark/README.md

 Benchmark is a piece of software used for generating data and measuring the performance of Grakn.
 It is composed of two main components:

-1. *GraknBenchmark*, used to run one of the two use cases (done using the `runner` package):
+1. *Profiler*, used to run one of the following use cases (accessed using the `profiler` package):

-       1. Generate data to different scales and profile performances with different sizes of graph
+       1. [With Data Generation] Generate hypergraphs to different scales and profile performances

-       2. Profile an existing graph
+       2. [Without Data Generation] Profile an existing graph in a keyspace (without committing profiled queries)

-2. *Web Dashboard*, used for visualising the benchmark results (done using the `dashboard` package)
+       3. [Without Data Generation] Profile an empty keyspace that evolves as profiled queries are committed

+2. *Benchmark Service*, (accessed using the `service` package), which can be used to:
+    * Spin up a GCP instance that listens to commits on a specific repository (configused using Github web hooks)
+    * Launch the Profiler and benchmark commits/PRs to the repository
+    * Visualise tracing and other data recorded into ElasticSearch by Zipkin in a web dashboard hosted by the GCP instance

 ## Requirements